mindee/mindee-api-nodejs/docs/custom_v1.md

 slug: nodejs-api-builder
 parentDoc: 609809574212d40077a040f1
 ---
 > 🚧 This product is still supported, but is considered to be deprecated.
-If you are looking for the DocTI API documentation, you can find it [here](https://developers.mindee.com/docs/nodejs-generated-ocr).
+If you are looking for the docTI API documentation, you can find it [here](https://developers.mindee.com/docs/nodejs-generated-ocr).

 # Quick-Start